Connect with us

 Imagine how many times in the last decade someone somewhere leaving for a final day at work must have mumbled, “There are no photo lab technicians anymore.”

-But the loss of various occupations is only one component of the change we are seeing this time around.
+But losing various occupations is only one component of our current change.

-The other is the impact of the relationship we are having with the products of the IT Revolution, with our computers and smart phones and tablets.
+The other is the impact of our relationship with the products of the IT Revolution.

 In addition to losing our career identities, we are restructuring what it means to be “us” as a society.